michaeluno/php-classmap-generator/README.md

 # PHP Class Map Generator
-Generates class maps of specified directories.
+A PHP class that generates class maps for autoload.

 ## Usage
 Instantiate the class with options.